vyasakanksha/robot-ludo/README.md

 https://github.com/ltbringer/tic_tac_toe/blob/master/agent.py

-## Interesting Observation (sun)
+## Interesting Observation
 There is a famous implementation of the Temporal Difference algorithm (TD-Lambda) to build a backgammon-playing agent known as TDGammon (circa 1992), a huge advancement for its time.
 As it happens, Ludo is just a less complicated version of backgammon.

 ## Attempt 4 - TDGammon
-This showed some promise.
-With this approach far enough to experiment.
-I was able to successfully implement a version of ludo which will fit with the TDgammon model.
-I then added the same features I had added to my smartest naive bot, and experimented with them.
-The goal is to get this model to learn the respective weights for those features so it can repeatedly beat my naive bot.
-Unfortunately, our agent will not get smarter with more training.
+This approach showed some promise, and I was able to get far enough to actually experiment.
+I successfully implemented a version of ludo which will fit with the TDgammon model.
+Then I added the same features from my smart naive bot in `Attempt 1`, and experimented with them.
+The goal is to get this model to learn the respective weights for those features so that it can repeatedly beat my naive bot.
+Unfortunately, no matter how much I train it, our agent will not get smarter.

-All the code is on the `ludo` folder, and it can also be tested with `play.py`
+All the code is on the `ludo` folder (start with `main.py`).
+It can also be tested with `play.py`

 The next step would be to try and encode the whole board as features.